 Yes!
 We have details on how you can enroll and sign up to receive an EMV terminal on this page:

 What is EMV "chip and pin" and what does it mean for MyCard?

 There is a regulatory change occurring in North America where the liability for fraudulent credits cards containing a 'chip' will shift with the advent of the 'EMV' change.
 EMV is the global standard for smart card payments and acceptance devices, named after the developers: Europay, MasterCard, and Visa.
 EMV microchip-enabled cards provide stronger security and other capabilities not possible with traditional magnetic stripe cards.
 Credit card companies are already issuing EMV/chip cards.
 A special card reader is required to read these EMV chips, but you can still swipe the cards through the same magnetic stripe readers you're using today.
-However, to encourage businesses to adopt the more secure technology of EMV/chip cards, a liability shift went into effect on October 1, 2015.
-Prior to that date, if you swipe a counterfeit or stolen card, the bank assumed the loss.
-Starting in October 2015, if you swipe a counterfeit or stolen EMV/chip card with a magnetic stripe reader, you could be liable for that charge.
-Starting Oct, 2015, liability will be with whichever party is the least EMV-compliant in a fraudulent transaction.
+However, to encourage businesses to adopt the more secure technology of EMV/chip cards, a liability shift went into effect.
+Prior to EMV, if you swipe a counterfeit or stolen card, the bank assumed the loss.
+With the liability shift, if you swipe a counterfeit or stolen EMV/chip card with a magnetic stripe reader, you could be liable for that charge.
+Liability is with whichever party is the least EMV-compliant in a fraudulent transaction.
 Thus, depending on how the card was swiped/dipped (pin & chip)/tapped (NFC or 'Apple Pay')/keyed-in, the liability for approving an authorization could be with either the merchant bank or the merchant.